 Rabbi Chaggai

-Rabbi Chaggai was a third-generation Amora of the land of Israel who was active primarily in Tiberias during the early fourth century.
-He was a student of Rabbi Yohanan and engaged deeply in the interpretation of Mishnaic law and aggadic material.
+Rabbi Chaggai was a fourth-generation Amora of the Land of Israel, active primarily in Tiberias.
+A leading student of Rabbi Zeira, he engaged deeply in the interpretation of Mishnaic law and aggadic material.
 Chaggai is known from the Jerusalem Talmud and various rabbinic sources for his halakhic discussions and his participation in the vibrant academy of Tiberias, which remained a major center of Torah learning in his time.
 While details of his life are sparse in the sources, his teachings reflect the scholarly tradition of his era and locale.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →